aws/aws-fpga/SDAccel/docs/SDAccel_Guide_AWS_F1.md

 **( 2 )**
 Iterate around the Software emulation flow to optimize the design and ensure functional correctness.
 - Adapt the host code.
 Verify how changes in NDrange, work group size or the use of multiple Compute Units impact the performance.
-- Adapt the code targeted to the FPGA for the impact to performance of changes such as, but not limited to, the caching of data, bursting to utilize optimum memory transfers, larger bus bitwidth for the data transfers and alternative micro-architecture explorations.
+- Adapt the code targeted to the FPGA for the impact to performance of changes such as, but not limited to, the caching of data, bursting to utilize optimum memory transfers, larger bus bit width for the data transfers and alternative micro-architecture explorations.
 - Continue to verify the functionality after any "host:kernel co-optimization", of the type outlined above, and ensure the optimizations did not modify the intended behavior.

 Refer the [SDAccel Environment Optimization Guide] for more details on code optimizations.